Cerebras’ CS-2 brain-scale chip can power AI models with 120 trillion parameters

 Cerebras Systems said its CS-2 Wafer Scale Engine 2 processor is a “brain-scale” chip that can power AI models with more than 120 trillion parameters.

 Parameters are the part of a machine-learning algorithm that’s learned from historical training data in a neutral network.
 The more parameters, the more sophisticated the AI model.
-And that’s why Cerebras believes its latest processor — which is actually built on a wafer instead of just individual chips — is going to be so powerful, CEO Andrew Feldman said in an interview with VentureBeat.
+And that’s why Cerebras believes its latest processor — which is actually built on a wafer instead of just individual chips — is going to be so powerful, founder and CEO Andrew Feldman said in an interview with VentureBeat.

-Feldman gave us a preview of his talk at the Hot Chips semiconductor design conference that is being held online today.
-The 120 trillion parameters news follows an announcement Google researchers touted back in January — that they had trained a model with a total of 1.6 trillion parameters.
+Feldman, who also founded SeaMicro, gave us a preview of his talk at the Hot Chips semiconductor design conference that is being held online today.
+The 120 trillion-parameter news follows an announcement by Google researchers back in January that they had trained a model with a total of 1.6 trillion parameters.
 Feldman noted that Google had raised the number of parameters about 1,000 times in just two years.

-“The number of parameters, the amount of memory necessary, have grown exponentially,” Fedlman said.
+“The number of parameters, the amount of memory necessary, have grown exponentially,” Feldman said.
 “We have 1,000 times larger models requiring more than 1,000 times more compute, and that has happened in two years.
 We are announcing our ability to support up to 120 trillion parameters, to cluster 192 CS-2s together.
 Not only are we building bigger and faster clusters, but we’re making those clusters more efficient.”

 Feldman said the tech will expand the size of the largest AI neural networks by 100 times.

 “Larger networks, such as GPT-3, have already transformed the natural language processing (NLP) landscape, making possible what was previously unimaginable,” he said.
-“The industry is moving past a trillion parameter models, and we are extending that boundary by two orders of magnitude, enabling brain-scale neural networks with 120 trillion parameters.”
+“The industry is moving past a trillion-parameter models, and we are extending that boundary by two orders of magnitude, enabling brain-scale neural networks with 120 trillion parameters.”

 Feldman said the Cerebras CS-2 is powered by the Wafer Scale Engine (WSE-2), the largest chip ever made and the fastest AI processor to date.
 Purpose-built for AI work, the 7-nanometer WSE-2 has 2.6 trillion transistors and 850,000 AI-optimized cores.
 By comparison, the largest graphics processing unit has only 54 billion transistors, 2.55 trillion fewer transistors than the WSE-2.
 The WSE-2 also has 123 times more cores and 1,000 times more high-performance on-chip memory than graphic processing unit competitors.